slickframework/documentation/source/packages/di.md

 Dependency injection and dependency injection containers are tow different things.
 Dependency injection is a design pattern that implements [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) for resolving dependencies.
-On the other hand _Dependency Injection Container_ (DiC) is a tool that will help you create, reuse and inject dependencies.
+On the other hand _Dependency Injection Container_ is a tool that will help you create, reuse and inject dependencies.

-DiC can also be used to store object instances that you create and values that you may need to use repeatedly like configuration settings.
+A dependency container can also be used to store object instances that you create and values that you may need to use repeatedly like configuration settings.

 Lets look at a very simple example: